buntine/discogs/README.markdown

 --------------
   Many of the API endpoints require the user to be authenticated via oAuth.
 The library provides support for this.

+  For non user-facing apps (when you only want to authenticate as yourself), you can simply pass your applications :key and :secret options to the appropriate methods.
+For example:

+    results = wrapper.search("Nick Cave", :key => "xxx", :secret => "xxx")

-  I've provided [a simple Rails application](https://github.com/buntine/discogs-oauth) that demonstrates how to perform authenticated requests.
+  For user-facing apps, I've provided [a simple Rails application](https://github.com/buntine/discogs-oauth) that demonstrates how to perform authenticated requests.

   Make sure you've created an "app" in your developer settings on the Discogs website.
 You will need your consumer key and consumer secret.